hwjiang1510/hwjiang1510.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Ph.D. student at UT Austin, advised by Prof. [Qixing Huang](https://www.cs.utexas.edu/~huangqx/) and Prof. [Georgios Pavlakos](https://geopavlakos.github.io/).
-Prior to this position, I was fourtunate to work with Prof. [Kristen Gruaman](https://www.cs.utexas.edu/users/grauman/) and also collaborate with Prof. [Yuke Zhu](https://www.cs.utexas.edu/~yukez/).
-I received a M.S. in CS from UCSD in 2021, worked happily with Prof. [Xiaolong Wang](https://xiaolonw.github.io/).
+I received a M.S. in CS from UCSD in 2021, advised by Prof. [Xiaolong Wang](https://xiaolonw.github.io/).

 I work on 3D Vision, including topics of reconstruction, pose estimation, learning correspondences and interactions.
 My goal is producing scalable and generalizable methods for accurate 3D perception.